Jeevan1310/iotbootcamp/index.md

 }}
 ```
 ## **Experience given by this bootcamp**
 *As a Noobie I don't know what to do in IOT when i connecting bulb to the breadboard it does not glow i tried more but the led doesnot glow then i give it to direct connection it glow and exploded but later come to know that it was my mistake in connecting the wire wrongly.
 Ringing BUZZER is a differnt experience.
-I become success in first try for ringing the buzzer yeah! i love that buzzer sound  by attending this bootcamp i've learned lot of things such us more about adriuno and connection circuit etc...
+I become success in first try for ringing the buzzer yeah! i love that buzzer sound.
+By attending this bootcamp i've learned lot of things such us more about adriuno and connection circuit etc...
 the major thing given by this bootcamp is that i become inspired to do more experiemnts in iot.*

 # **IOT Bootcamp Challenges**